Annitsford: Expansion

 Annitsford was a small village until it grew considerably circa 1969 when the old terraced streets of Jubilee Terrace, Jackson Street and Lee Street were demolished, and the residents moved into new local authority built houses comprising Wardle Drive, Annitsford Drive and Hudson Avenue.
 In doing so the natural green field boundary keeping Annitsford and Fordley apart disappeared.
 More housing was built on the land formerly occupied by the terraces and was called Harrison Court, together with the sheltered accommodation development of Jubilee Court.
 Further housing developments have been built on the west edge of the village (The Wyndings) and the east edge (The Spinney), increasing the overall size of the village considerably.

-The village is known locally as "The Ford".
+Politically, Annitsford is located at the northernmost part of North Tyneside Constituency, held by Labour MP Mary Glindon since 2010.
+Within North Tyneside Council, the village is located within Camperdown and Weetslade Wards, with both electing three councillors each; all six are Labour.